andrewt3000/web_development/README.md

 Alternatives: I have considered [typescript](https://www.typescriptlang.org/) (a superset of javascript) because of type checking support,  and [flow](https://flow.org/)

-I typically use IDE [Visual Studio Code](https://code.visualstudio.com/)
+I typically use for editing source code [Visual Studio Code](https://code.visualstudio.com/)

 ### Command Line
 Many javascript libraries and tools use a command line interface.